-|Evaluation of Sexual Function in Breast Cancer Survivors Using Female Sexual Function Index(FSFI): A Systematic Review|
+|Evaluation of Sexual Function in Breast Cancer Survivors Using Female Sexual Function Index: A Systematic Review|

 |Marzieh Masjoudi1, Zohre Keshavarz2, Mohammad Esmaeil Akbari3, Farah Lotfi Kashani4|

-|1Student Research committee, School of Nuring and Midwifery, Shahid Beheshti University of Medical Scinces, Tehran, Iran
+|1Student Research Committee, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Viewed : 1985 times

 Downloaded : 1428 times.

-|| Related Articles|
+|Full Text(PDF) | Related Articles|

 Cite By, Google Scholar